 Letter of Intent (LOI) (one-page limit): Provide a brief description of the research to be conducted.
+Include the Focus Area under which the application will be submitted.
+Research outside of the FY22 ERP Focus Areas is acceptable, but a justification as to why the alternative topic is critical to advance understanding of PTE and addresses the ERP mission should be included in the LOI.

 LOIs are used for program planning purposes only (e.g., reviewer recruitment) and will not be reviewed during either the peer or programmatic review sessions.
-An invitation to submit is not required.
+An invitation to submit a full application is NOT required after LOI submission and applicants should not expect to receive such an invitation in order to proceed to submitting a full application.